 Carlo Scarpa.
 Vetri e disegni 1925-1931, Museo di Castelvecchio, Verona, until 29 March 2020

 The city of Romeo and Juliet is currently hosting an exhibition dedicated to glass works and drawings by the iconic Venetian architect, Carlo Scarpa.
-The exhibition inside Museo di Castelvecchio features 69 Murano glass pieces created in his youth, when he was studying at the Acedemy of Fine Arts in Venice and collaborating with Maestri Vetrai Muranesi Cappellin & C. Moreover, Scarpa’s drawings displayed at the exhibition will give you a better understanding of his creative process.
+The exhibition inside Museo di Castelvecchio features 69 Murano glass pieces.
+They were created in designer’s early years, when he was studying at the Acedemy of Fine Arts in Venice.
+During that time he collaborated with Maestri Vetrai Muranesi Cappellin & C. Moreover, Scarpa’s drawings displayed at the exhibition will give you a better understanding of his creative process.

 Exhibitions for photography lovers